Sheriffen USA 1952

 To those who hated it, it was “un-American” Two prominent detractors of the film were Howard Hawks and John Wayne, a champion of the House on Un-American Activities Committee’s (HUAC) witch-hunt on alleged communists.
 They made an anti-High Noon western called Rio Bravo in 1959, but although it also has become a something of a classic, it never reached the genre status that High Noon had and still has.

 The reason is that High Noon’s story about sheriff Will Kane (Gary Cooper), who alone stands up to a band of crooks when everybody else has chickened out – of cowardice or opportunism or both – is archetypal.
 The protagonist is no tough guy, in fact he sweats heavily and at one point even cries in agony.
 But he remains the stubborn loner who refuses to sell out his integrity.
 He could be the Nietzschean superman refusing to embrace slave obedience, or the second coming of Christ who sacrifices himself for the sake of mankind.
+Or he is just an ordinary man with integrity and a moral codex.

-Zinnemann made the film in the summer of 1951 in several locations.
+Zinnemann made the film in the summer of 1951 at several locations.
 The major ones were Iverson Movie Ranch, a preserved gold mining town close to Sonora, and Jamestown’s Sierra Railroad.
 It was shot without filters, which made most of the exterior shots look slightly overexposed, like a documentary.
 Today’s cineastes are perhaps also reminded of Ingmar Bergman’s nightmare scenes in Sawdust and Tinsel (Gycklarnas afton, 1953) and Wild Strawberries (Smultronstället, 1957).

-Cooper, who at the time suffered from both back problems and a bleeding ulcer, gives Kane a haunted look.
+Cooper, who at the time suffered from both back problems and a bleeding ulcer, gave Kane a haunted look.
 Under the merciless midday sun, he is all sweat and grit, pressing onwards down the mean streets of the western small town against all odds.
 For that he was awarded an Oscar.

-Another Oscar was bestowed Tex Ritter’s hit song “Do Not Forsake Me, My Darling”, and the film gave newcomers Grace Kelly and Lee Van Cleef their first break in Hollywood.
+Another Oscar was bestowed Tex Ritter’s hit song “Do Not Forsake Me, My Darling”, and the film gave newcomers Grace Kelly and Lee Van Cleef their first big break in Hollywood.
 But most of all, the film became important as the model for countless films by counting down the clock to the final showdown, gradually increasing the pressure on the sheriff and the thrills of the audience.
 In doing so, High Noon becomes a lesson in the art of telling a story economically.
 There is not an image or line too many, and the choice to let the narrative unfold in real time is genial.

-To genre historians such as Will Wright and Edward Buscombe, the image signaled the transition from an idealistic era of films about heroes fighting for nation, decency and democracy to darker stories about greed, revenge and genocide.
+To genre historians such as Will Wright and Edward Buscombe, the image signaled the transition from an idealistic era of films about true-blue heroes fighting for nation, decency and democracy to darker stories about greed, revenge and genocide.
 A new kind of western appeared, one in which the differences between good and bad, hero and villain, were blurred.
-It had already started in the late 1940s with more realistic and psychologically more complicated films like the Raoul Walsh’s Freudian Pursued (1947) and continued with Anthony Mann’s so-called western noirs, beginning in 1950 with Winchester’73.
+This transition had already started in the late 1940s with more realistic and psychologically more complicated films like the Raoul Walsh’s Freudian Pursued (1947) and continued with Anthony Mann’s so-called western noirs, beginning in 1950 with Winchester’73.

 © Michael Tapper 2016.
 Web exclusive: michaeltapper.se 2016-10-21.